 Although more investigation is needed, there is evidence that Zika virus infection causes birth defects or miscarriage in some pregnant women who are exposed early in their pregnancies.
 There have also been reports of Guillain-Barré syndrome following Zika virus infection.
 Guillain-Barré syndrome is a rare but serious disorder that affects nerves and can cause a number of complications including paralysis, respiratory distress, and rarely death.

 Activity in New Mexico

-New Mexico has had 9 reported cases of Zika virus disease.
-Of those, all 9 were in travelers who were infected abroad and diagnosed after they returned home.
+New Mexico had 10 reported cases of Zika virus disease in 2016, and, so far, no reported cases of Zika virus disease in 2017.
+Of the 10 cases in 2016, all were in travelers who were infected abroad and diagnosed after they returned home.